 by Claire Sawers

-The illustrator Julia Scheele is midway through moving into a new flat in Glasgow’s Southside when we speak on the phone.
+The illustrator Jules Scheele is midway through moving into a new flat in Glasgow’s Southside when we speak on the phone.

 ‘I suffer from an anxiety disorder, which I don’t mind talking about.
 I do a lot of autobiographical comics so it’s all out there already.
 I’ve always used doodling as a way to get things straight in my head.’

-Scheele was working at Forbidden Planet in London when she began drawing as a way of coping with a lot of changes and stress.
+Scheele was working at Forbidden Planet in London when they began drawing as a way of coping with a lot of changes and stress.

 ‘I didn’t sit down and decide to do that, it happened naturally.
 I enjoyed reading comics about other people’s lives.
 It made me realise how common anxiety and depression was.
 It all seemed very relatable and made me feel less weird.
 I was surrounded by this little community of illustrators and that’s when I started self-publishing.’

-Over the years, drawing for herself expanded into a full-time job, leading to graphic design work and commercial projects including an animated video about the NHS.
-In 2014 she and a friend set up One Beat, a zine-making collective whose aim was ‘to produce anthologies and distribute cheap-and-cheerful zines by women with strong intersectional feminist voices, and to work with women of all ages and backgrounds.’
-Last year she also illustrated Queer: A Graphic History, a non-fiction comic book about queer thought and activism, written by Dr Meg-John Barker.
+Over the years, drawing for themself expanded into a full-time job, leading to graphic design work and commercial projects including an animated video about the NHS.
+In 2014 Scheele and a friend set up One Beat, a zine-making collective whose aim was ‘to produce anthologies and distribute cheap-and-cheerful zines by women with strong intersectional feminist voices, and to work with women of all ages and backgrounds.’
+They also illustrated Queer: A Graphic History, a non-fiction comic book about queer thought and activism, written by Dr Meg-John Barker.

 ‘My work varies.
 Some of my freelance work can be almost mechanic so that’s okay, but if I’m having a bad mental health phase, the personal projects — which need much more input — can be really hard.
 That misconception about depression making you more creative is really damaging and not true.’